 Both cities are diverse, attracting people from all over the world, but New York is more diverse than Miami.
 New York City is a melting pot of countries around the globe, while Miami has a vast population of Central and South Americans.

-Here are a few similarities between the two cities as far as culture and diversity go.
+Here are a few similarities between the two cities regarding culture and diversity.
 Both have solid Christian roots, with Catholics topping the list regarding religion.
 Religion is important, and churches are spread evenly around the cities.

 People in Miami and NYC are accustomed to kissing on the cheek as a greeting.
 Both cities are vibrant, and the people are friendly and willing to help.